50 Stunning Retro and Vintage Hairstyles for Women

 8. Vintage Finger Waves Hairstyles for Women

-One of the few hairstyles that will instantaneously make you think of “vintage” when you see them are finger waves.
+One of the few hairstyles that will instantly make you think of “vintage” when you see them is finger waves.

 Regardless of the length of your hair, you can look up tutorials for obtaining these sophisticated and highly elegant curls.